mikependon/RepoDB/README.md

 ---> System.ComponentModel.Win32Exception: The certificate chain was issued by an authority that is not trusted..
 ```

-Usually, the issue above can be rectified by simply enabling the TLS 1.2.
-If the issue still persists, the argument [TrustServerCertificate](https://docs.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlconnectionstringbuilder.trustservercertificate?view=dotnet-plat-ext-6.0) can used on the connection string.
+The issue above can be rectified by simply enabling the TLS 1.2.
+Alternatively, the argument [TrustServerCertificate](https://docs.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlconnectionstringbuilder.trustservercertificate?view=dotnet-plat-ext-6.0) can be used on the connection string.

-**Note:** By enabling the [TrustServerCertificate](https://docs.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlconnectionstringbuilder.trustservercertificate?view=dotnet-plat-ext-6.0) argument, "the transport layer will use SSL to encrypt the channel and bypass walking the certificate chain to validate trust".
+**Note:** By enabling the [TrustServerCertificate](https://docs.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlconnectionstringbuilder.trustservercertificate?view=dotnet-plat-ext-6.0) argument, as per Microsoft, _the transport layer will use SSL to encrypt the channel and bypass walking the certificate chain to validate trust_.
 Therefore, only enable this flag if needed.

 ## Library Limitations